 This graph shows the outstanding public debt of the United States of America from 1990 to 2014.
 In September 2014, the national debt had risen up to 17.8 trillion U.S. dollars.
+For comparison, the Greek debt amounted to approximately 317 billion euros (about 348 billion U.S. dollars) that same year.

 As represented in the statistic above, the public debt of the United States is continuously rising.